Good to know

-The Nike Air Presto Utility is made of soft synthetic and neoprene materials that embrace the feet and offers a secure fit.
-The shoe laces which are attached to the transparent rib casings across the midfoot is added for aesthetic purposes only since apparently it barely locks the foot down.
-This slip-on sneaker generally runs true to size and in medium width.
-It is available in men’s sizes from 6 to 14 US.
+The Nike Air Presto Utility is made of soft synthetic and neoprene materials that embrace the feet and offer a secure fit.
+The shoelaces which are attached to the transparent rib casings across the midfoot is added for aesthetic purposes only since apparently it barely locks the foot down.

 The Nike Air Presto, released in a selection of vibrant, graphically-printed neoprene uppers, became extremely popular as a Summer go-to shoe, since it was initially dropped in 2000.

 The same low-cut silhouette is used for the Nike Air Presto Utility, a variation that is more ideal for the Fall and Winter seasons as this shoe resembles the upper of rain cleats that keeps the feet dry.
 The low-cut Utility version looks great with jeans and rolled up pants during the colder months, while joggers and shorts for the warmer months.

 The Air Presto is one of the much-sought sneakers by Nike built with attention-grabbing colorways in soft mesh material and uniquely constructed upper without the traditional overlays and accents.
 Its silhouette became even more prominent as it continues to receive more updates in terms of designs, technologies, fabrics, and colors over the years.

 From a slip-on runner it gets a new title in the sneaker world as a utilitarian shoe.
 From a favorite summer shoe, this sneaker takes in new improvements to make it adaptable to the cold, winter season as well.
 The design of the rib cage and TPU heel counter are retained in the latest offerings as these are among the pronounced elements of an Air Presto.